 The unregulated breeders who are selling outside of the USDA regulations and without a license are what we consider to be “Puppy Mills.”
-We are committed to offering German Wirehaired Pointer puppies for sale who will grow up to become important members of your family.
+We are committed to offering German Wirehaired Pointers puppies who will grow up to become important members of your family.
 We only purchase puppies from the very best sources, and we stand behind every puppy we sell.

 Yes.
 Their thick, tough coat sheds lightly all year round.

 With early socialization, the German Wirehaired Pointer is friendly towards older children.
 They do fine under supervision.

 Like all Pointer dogs, the German Wirehaired Pointer has webbed feet.
 These aid them in wading and paddling when they hunt or fetch game in water.

 If a German Wirehaired Pointer senses it is in danger, it will actively defend its owners against intruders.
 They create strong bonds with their owners, so they are noble watchdogs.
 They tend to bark around strangers but are naturally obedient and alert.
 It is usually calm but might get a bit aggressive around smaller children.

 They are very loving and tend to be around their owners a lot.
 They behave well when allowed to be around and spend time with their family.

 Yes.
 A typical German Wirehaired Pointer would trail and retrieve game from terrestrial and aquatic settings in minutes.

 Adult German Wirehaired Pointers sleep for twelve to fourteen hours due to their high energy needs.
 The puppies require much more sleep – about twenty hours per day.

 As puppies, their bones are delicate, so it is a good idea to wait until they are well over eighteen months.